 Eating by Neighborhood

 BoCoCa, short for Boerum Hill, Cobble Hill and Carroll Gardens, is lined with beautiful brownstones and good restaurants—so we'll zero in on the highlights.
 The Franks—Frank Falcinelli and Frank Castronovo—are local heroes for Prime Meats, a rustic watering hole featuring pre-Prohibition-era cocktails and eastern-seaboard-sourced oysters and meats.
 The team's Frankies Spuntino is another neighborhood gem, whose informal atmosphere belies its masterful house-made pasta and inventive salads.
-The duo of Walker Stern and Joe Ogrodnek are behind two other world-class restaurants, Battersby and Dover, whose menus change with the seasons.
+The duo of Walker Stern and Joe Ogrodnek are behind the world-class Battersby, whose menus change with the seasons.
 For tastes of southern Spain, head to La Vara; if you're in the mood for a Parisian bistro, go with French Louie.
 The best fried chicken with cheddar waffles?
 Buttermilk Channel.
 The most amazing smoked meat sandwich?
 Mile End Deli.
 And for an old-fashioned egg cream or ice cream sundae, there's no more endearing soda fountain than Brooklyn Farmacy.

 Williamsburg is packed with interesting eateries.
 Traif, true to its name (which means nonkosher food), serves soulful pork and shellfish dishes created by talented Jewish chef Jason Marcus.
 At Brooklyn Star, Joaquin Baca dares to dish out surprisingly delicious fried pig tails with tater tots, among several other Southern-inflected specialties.
 Bold sandwiches don't get any better than the behemoths found at Meat Hook Sandwich.
 The bluesy Maison Premiere is aphrodisiacal for oysters and absinthe drinks, and just try resisting the down-home goodness of fried chicken and banana cream pie at Pies 'n' Thighs.
 "Brooklyn-style" barbecue makes a strong showing at BrisketTown and Mable's Smokehouse, both fun roadhouses.
 Fette Sau also has revelatory, wood-smoked pork shoulder and ribs—while its nearby sister restaurant, St. Anselm, offers wood-grilled steak, pork chops and whole trout.
-There's often a wait at St. Anselm—so why not kill some time at one of the borough's best dive bars, The Commodore?
+There's often a wait at St. Anselm—so why not kill some time across the street at one of the borough's best dive bars, The Commodore?
 With good music, a chill vibe, hot chicken sandwiches and cheeseburgers, you might end up staying late into the night.

-Neighboring Greenpoint's dining scene is divided between old-school Polish places like Karczma and new wave restaurants like Five Leaves and River Styx.
+Neighboring Greenpoint's dining scene is divided between old-school Polish places like Karczma and new wave restaurants like Five Leaves.
 Paulie Gee's is among the best of Brooklyn's current generation of pizzerias.
 For seafood, it's hard to find anything fresher than the specimens at Greenpoint Fish & Lobster.
 And no visit to the neighborhood would be complete without stopping for sweets at local standby Peter Pan Donut & Pastry Shop, which has been in the neighborhood since the 1950s (the red velvet doughnuts get most of the buzz, but you can't go wrong with the plain variety).

 Bedford-Stuyvesant has a well-preserved historic district of beautiful Victorian buildings and has seen a crop of new restaurants emerge in recent years.
 Sister restaurants Peaches and Peaches Hothouse produce urban takes on Southern comfort food—for example, black-skillet chicken with hoppin' John and shrimp and grits.
 Saraghina serves homey Italian fare like brick-oven pizzas, seasonal salads and fresh pastas.
 And you can't leave Bed-Stuy without dropping into Dough for fat, fluffy doughnuts with au courant glazes like hibiscus and chocolate salted caramel.